Wetitpig/geodesic/README.md

 `-o [FILE|-]` Output file. `-` signifies standard out (stdout).
 Defaults to stdout without the option.

+`-k [integer]` Set the number of decimal places in output.
+Default is 6.

 ### Inverse problem

 #### Arguments